kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

   spec), the Ingress API can become awkward to use, especially when a large number of annotations are added to an Ingress resource.

-The Gateway API supports all the features of the Ingress resources and many features that are only available through annotations.
+Gateway API supports all the features of the Ingress resources and many features that are only available through annotations.
 As a result, the Gateway API is more portable than the Ingress API.
 Additionally, as the next section will show, you will not need to use any annotations at all, which addresses the